mike-lischke/antlr4ng/ReadMe.md

 - Fixed bug #30 ReferenceError: Super constructor may only be called once
 - The entire runtime test library from the Java runtime has now been ported to TypeScript and is used from now on to check the correctness of this runtime.
 - The bit set class used bigint to store the values, which is a problem with bundlers like webpack that have no support for bigint.
 For this reason that type has been replaced (PR #40 feat: replace bigint and BigUint64Array).
 - The bundle is no longer minified and hence larger than before.
-Bundling a minfied bundle with other bundlers (like terser) in dependent projects might cause trouble.
+Bundling a minified bundle with other bundlers (like terser) in dependent projects might cause trouble.
 Additionally, minifying a bundle has no benefit in execution time, it's just a size difference (related bugs: #31, #34, #38).

 ### 2.0.10